 Gas fireplaces have increased in popularity over the past few years.
 For many homeowners, the attraction of owning a gas fireplace lies in the following:

 - the convenience of an on/off switch and a constant fuel supply

 - the cleanliness factor (gas fireplaces generate no mess regarding ashes, wood chips, bark, etc.)

 - the elimination of chimney cleaning

-- the safety of sealed combustion units, which offer little chance for toxic combustion gasses to spill into the room
+- the safety of sealed-combustion units, which offer little chance for toxic combustion gasses to spill into the room

 - the environmental benefits as compared with those of a conventional wood fireplace

 Although gas fireplaces have been around for a few years, many homeowners disliked their “fake-looking,” uninteresting flames.
-To counteract this negative perception of gas fireplaces, manufacturers have devoted much effort to producing a yellow flame that more closely resembles the glare of a wood-burning fireplace, yet is still clean-burning.
+To counteract this negative perception of gas fireplaces, manufacturers have devoted much effort to produce a yellow flame that more closely resembles the glare of a wood-burning fireplace, yet is still clean-burning.
 As well, other aesthetic improvements have made gas fireplaces much more appealing to homeowners.

 However, not all gas fireplaces are created equal.
 Some designs are extremely efficient, safe to operate and provide a lot of heat.
 Others can be very inefficient, and vent-free technology can cause indoor air-quality problems.

 It pays to be an informed consumer.
 By knowing what to look for and what to avoid, you can select a gas fireplace that will suit your home’s decor, contribute to its heating needs and give you peace of mind.